VS Code Todo

 Introduction

 VS Code Todo is a todo list and note-taking extension for Visual Studio Code.
-Capture project tasks, checklists, and meeting notes in one panel with Markdown, Mermaid diagrams, KaTeX math, and syntax highlighting.
-Organize items by User profile, workspace, or file scope, and open them instantly from the status bar or activity bar.
-Save reusable AI prompts, code review checklists, and meeting note templates alongside your tasks.
+Capture tasks, checklists, and notes with Markdown, Mermaid diagrams, KaTeX math, and syntax highlighting, organized by profile, workspace, or file and accessible from the status bar or activity bar.
+Sync via GitHub Gist or VS Code Settings Sync, and store reusable AI prompts, code review checklists, and meeting note templates alongside your tasks.

 Getting Started